wbyoung/jsi/_posts/00-01-05-more-js-notes.md

 - Run through slides
 - Discuss loops as you go, allow them to give them a try
+- Mention that what they've been doing is called recursion.
+  Possibly explain what a base case is in recursion.

 ## More Problem Ideas